mateusfrmacedo/radiocar/README.md

 - Switch between screen animations and an animated equalizer.
 - Enable **MIC EQ** to make the equalizer react to sound captured by your microphone.
 - Open a compact **Picture-in-Picture** player in supported browsers.
-- Share the RadioCar website with the share button.

 ## Getting started